Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 3. Enhanced analytics and insights

 That level of insight into the customer journey can be powerful for every aspect of the business.
 The support team can improve support interactions.
 The sales team can highlight the right selling points and smoothly handle objections.
 The marketing team can tweak the marketing strategy.
 The product team can adjust the roadmap.
+In this way, an omnichannel support strategy helps the whole business.

-The challenges of omnichannel support
+The challenges of a omnichannel customer service strategy

 1. Getting the right technology

-Managing so many channels requires a lot of tools, and most support teams have a huge array of apps and software in their arsenal, including:
+Managing so many channels requires a lot of tools, and most customer support teams have a huge array of apps and software in their arsenal, including:

 - CRM software